 The bus is the only public transportation available from Cancun to Merida.
 It is also the cheapest choice with ticket prices from 538 MXN ($28.50).
 ADO Bus is the main operator for this route and you can choose between standard and first class trips.
 The bus ride takes around 4.5 hours.

 PRO TIP: If you book the bus some time in advance, you’ll be able to find even cheaper rates for this journey from Cancun to Merida.

-If you prefer a door-to-door ride, you can get a private transfer from Cancun to Merida with rates from charset="utf-8">5,930 MXN ($nan).
-This spacious vehicle can fit up to 4 persons and is especially convenient if you’re coming from Cancun Airport.
+If you prefer a door-to-door ride, you can get a private transfer from Cancun to Merida with rates from 5,930 MXN ($315).
+This spacious vehicle can fit up to 4 people and is convenient if you’re coming from Cancun Airport.
 Travel time is also a bit faster at 3.5 hours.

 Visiting Merida on a day trip?
 Organised day tour packages are also available, but they’re a bit pricey.
-With GetYourGuide, day trip rates start from 6,690 MXN ($320) per person for a private tour that includes at least 2 persons.
-It’s worth noting though that the cost per person gets lower if there are more people in your group.
+With GetYourGuide, day trip rates start from 6,690 MXN ($355) per person for a private tour that includes at least 2 people.
+It’s worth noting that the cost per person gets lower if there are more people in your group.